TomasFarias11/TomasFarias11/README.md

 My name is Tomas!

-I am a Full Stack Developer student in SoyHenry with an inclination in Back-end development.
+I am a Full Stack Developer student in SoyHenry.
 I am a curious and passionate person, who wants to dedicate to the Developers world, where i can improve my skills and learn.

 ### What i've learned so far... 📚📚